 Development possibilities of the relationship

-Assuming that customers no longer rely on work contracts and fulfillment agents, there are several possibilities for setting up a common, cross-service provider organization, depending on the business strategy:
+Assuming that customers no longer rely on work contracts and fulfilment agents, there are several possibilities for setting up a common, cross-service provider organization, depending on the business strategy:

 - "Keep doing it together": If the relationship is already on a partnership level, it can be continued or even expanded.
 We can see that in trustful relationships between customers and service providers, partnerships last for many years and that more than just one product is developed together.
 Customers prefer to stay with the good cooperation and continue to use the working common organization.